NexPlayer/Unity-SDK/advanced/multiview.md

 }

 protected override void EventPlaybackStarted() {
-	Debug.Log("This event will never be trigguered when using multiview");
+	Debug.Log("This event will never be trigguered when using Multiview");
 }
 ```